daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 **Britt questions:**
 - What does 'nonempty' means in this context?
 Is it just a 'fancy' word to describe that the subset of X exist?
 - I am not quit understanding this statement.
-I know
+I know you want to ask what do I think this mean so you can tell me if I am correct.
+However, to be honest I am not

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDA4NzQyNTQsLTEwMjUyNzYxMzgsLT
+eyJoaXN0b3J5IjpbNDg5MzUxNDI3LC0xMDI1Mjc2MTM4LC02ND
-Y0MjQzNDE4NV19
+I0MzQxODVdfQ==
 -->